jphamilton/asteroids/README.md

 The game will cycle between the highscore screen and 'attraction mode' every 15 seconds.
 Like the cabinet, attraction mode will continue to play itself out until a new game is started.
 After a game is completed, attraction mode will continue, using the state of the last game.
 High scores are tracked and saved in local storage.

-There are a few minor differences (e.g. rocks rotate!).
+There are a few minor differences (e.g. rocks rotate, ship explosion is different).
 I'm sure all my timers are completely wrong (e.g. when aliens appear and what type, the thump thump pulse etc).
 I will probably tweak some of this when I get bored sometime in the future.

 Collision detection occurs in 3 stages.
 First, a quadtree is used to determine potential collision candidates.
 Second, candidates are checked using Axis-Aligned Bounding Boxes (AABB).